-COSMETOLOGY & COSMETOLOGY WITH 20% HYBRID DISTANCE EDUCATION EDUCATION KIT
+COSMETOLOGY & COSMETOLOGY WITH 20% HYBRID DISTANCE EDUCATION - EDUCATION KIT

-The Cosmetology Education Kit is included in the cost of tuition, for students who pay for the full program.
+The Cosmetology & Cosmetology with 20% Hybrid Distance Education - Education Kit is included in the cost of tuition, for students who pay for the full program.
 Transfer students are responsible to purchase the education kit at an additional cost from the published tuition.